waiwnf/pilotguru/README.md

     The SLAM system estimates the full 3D trajectory of the camera (both translation and rotation), but the translation information tends to be less reliable, so we will ignore it for now.

-5. Raw SLAM trajectory estimates tend to be quite noisy.
+5. <a name="steering-smoothing-instructions"></a>Raw SLAM trajectory estimates tend to be quite noisy.
 Apply Gaussian smoothing across frames to the rotation values to remove the high-frequency noise:
     ```
     ./smooth_heading_directions \